stake-dao/votemarket-proof-toolkit/docs/guides/campaign_creation.md

 ## Campaign Creation

-### 1. L1 Token Campaigns (Ethereum → Arbitrum)
+### 1. L1 Token Campaigns (Ethereum → L2)

 #### Overview

 Creating a campaign with L1 tokens involves several steps to ensure the tokens are properly managed across chains:
 1. Locking the original tokens on Ethereum
-2. Bridging a message to Arbitrum
+2. Bridging a message to L2
-3. Minting wrapped tokens on Arbitrum to be used for the campaign
+3. Minting wrapped tokens on L2 to be used for the campaign

 The helper contract for creating campaigns is the [CampaignRemoteManager](https://etherscan.io/address/0xd1f0101Df22Cb7447F486Da5784237AB7a55eB4e).